-Breaking News | A year after first death in China, coronavirus source still a puzzle
+Breaking News | A Year After First Death In China, Coronavirus Source Still A Puzzle

 Daszak remains hopeful the source can be found, especially after US President Donald Trump’s re-election loss.

-He blames Trump for killing cooperation with China by politicising the virus — typified by his “China virus” label –- and his administration’s promotion of the conspiracy theory that China created it in a lab, which scientists reject.
+He blames Trump for killing cooperation with China by politicising the virus — typified by his “China virus” label –- and his administration’s promotion of the theory that China created it in a lab, a claim that has not been backed by scientific evidence.

 “I’m confident we will eventually find out the bat species it came from and the likely pathway,” Daszak said.